Dany-cm/Minecraft_clicker/README.md

 Download the minecraft auto clicker [here](https://github.com/Danycm1/Minecraft_clicker/archive/refs/heads/main.zip) and extract it inside a folder of your choosing.

-You can customise how long the script should run, by default it will run 1 hour and 30 minutes, you can modify it [here](https://github.com/Danycm1/Minecraft_clicker/blob/main/main.py#L8), the accepted format is XhY or Ym, for example:
+You can customize how long the script should run, by default it will run 1 hour and 30 minutes, you can modify it [here](https://github.com/Danycm1/Minecraft_clicker/blob/main/main.py#L8), the accepted format is XhY or Ym, for example:

 - 1h30
 - 25m